Updated November 30th, 2020

 Read why male cats with toileting problems may be in big trouble without help.

 Adult cats then require a single annual F3 and FIV booster at the time of their health check.
-Other vaccines are also available and may be recommended depending on the circumstances.
+View cat vaccination prices here.

 Intestinal worms are quite common and hard to detect.
 Kittens are most vulnerable to sickness and should be wormed every 2 weeks from 4 weeks of age up to 12 weeks of age, and then monthly to 6 months of age.
 Cats over 6 months of age can be wormed the same as adults every 3 months for life.